Highpoints

 Monthly Features

-In order to celebrate the Academy’s 70th birthday, we are sharing 70 stories in 2025.
+In order to celebrate the Academy’s 70th birthday, we are sharing 70 stories in 2025 and 2026.
 We post them on our social media platforms so make sure you are following us.
 You can also catch up on recent stories on our website: https://www.aaees.org/70years70stories

 If you would like to submit a story for consideration please email Marisa Waterman at mwaterman at aaees dot org.